Eddie in his hospital bed surrounded by toys

 Taylor Hernandez Shares Eddie’s Story

 “Our son, Eddie, spent many Christmas days in the hospital.
-The hospital made sure Eddie and my daughters had a Christmas.
+The hospital made sure Eddie, and my daughters had a Christmas.
 Each time, Eddie was surrounded on his bed with toys.
 That was very special to me.
 They make sure the kids have Christmas, that they feel special and have a good memory.”

 Eddie’s story